-There is also a new clause which covers post-delivery activities.
+There is a revised clause on post-delivery activities.
 This could include activities such as maintenance programmes or work carried out under warranty, and activities covering final disposal or recycling of the product.
 When determining the extent of these activities organizations must consider the risks associated with a product or service, customer requirements, customer feedback, and any statutory requirements.